peyvandi/CMOS-Sensor-Noise/README.md

 ## Distribution of light energy among pixels of a sensor

 ### Materials
 We captured 180 _*.raw_ images of a small classic xrite colorchecker, uniformly illuminated with a 1000 W quartz-halogen light bulb, using [AR0835HS 1/3.2" 8-megapixel CMOS digital sensor](http://www.onsemi.com/pub_link/Collateral/AR0835HS-D.PDF), manufactured by Aptina-ON Semiconductor.
-The spectral quantum efficiency functions of the sensor were digitized from the plot [(see p.
-55)](http://www.onsemi.com/pub_link/Collateral/AR0835HS-D.PDF).
+The spectral quantum efficiency functions of the sensor were digitized from the QE plot accessible on-line at the manufacturer [public link](http://www.onsemi.com/pub_link/Collateral/AR0835HS-D.PDF#page=55).
 The imaging device has a [SUNEX DSL945D-650 lens](http://www.optics-online.com/OOL/DSL/DSL945.PDF) with IR cuttoff filter.

 ### Prerequisites
 The required functions can be found in the *model_functions_eng_dist* folder.
 The sensor specifications files are stored in *sensor_data* folder.